dcorbe/extdb/README.md

 #### Windows Binarys Provided are built using

 Windows sdk 7.1 + VS2010sp1 + libboost 1.55.0 + poco-1.4.6p4
+Using VS2010sp1 due to bug with boost + vs2013 (fix already in dev boost version).
+Didn't feel it was worth time to figure out if bug would effect code

 #### Linux Build Notes